 - A realistic body image

 My story is that when I used to do all the right things, it was easy to lose weight if needed.
-Then, it got harder.
+Then, it got harder after gestational diabetes when I was 38.
+Entering my 40s and then 50s also made it harder.
 Like many other women my age, I became resistant to easy weight loss.
+Does this sound familiar?

 - A strong family history of diabetes and insulin resistance – good for survival once upon a time, but not so desirable now!